fdallac/neuralnets3/README.md

 }
 ```
 - Thread-level parallelism across CPU cores
-- Static scheduling for load balancing
+- Static scheduling for load balancing and minimal overhead
-- Scales with number of cores
+- Ideally scales with number of cores (matrix multiplication is *embarrassingly parallel* across rows or blocks)

 To call it, use:
 ```cpp